 #2 Westbend Poppery Popcorn Popper 1500 Watts

-The original Westbend Poppery didn’t make great popcorn, but early coffee pioneers figured out it was excellent tool to roast coffee.
-For beginners I still recommend the Poppery.
+The original Westbend Poppery didn’t make great popcorn, but early coffee pioneers figured out it was an excellent tool to roast coffee.
+For beginners, I still recommend the Poppery.
 It is not an indoor roaster.
 The prices may seem high on eBay, but the money you will save by roasting your own coffee will more than pay for the popper.
 You can roast in the Poppery 2, which holds less coffee and has less power, but it is not nearly as good as the original 1500 Watt version.

 Westbend Poppery 1500 (eBay)

 The final section is for our supporting tools.